 - Skedler security configuration

-To Start the application as service run the following command from $skedler_home
+To start the application as a service run the following command from $skedler_home,

 Skedler Reports can be accessed from the following URL http://<yourServer>:3000.

 To configure Skedler Reports settings refer to the How to configure Datasource and Notification Channel details.

 You are now ready to start scheduling Reports.

 Refer to How to create and schedule a report based on Kibana dashboard to create reports.